Working too much? Please stop.

 Projects turn in to games of brinksmanship, where neither side wins.

 These days, people in most organisations are encouraged to work in their personal time.
-These expectations are sometimes explicit out of hours requests; “Could just reply to that email”, “Did you see that thing from Sarah?”, “Can you take a look over this for me?”; and sometimes just an implicit pressure to do more work than you can actually manage in your 9-5.
+These expectations are sometimes explicit out of hours requests; “Could just reply to that email”, “Did you see that thing from Sarah?”, “Can you take a look over this for me?”; and sometimes just an implicit pressure to do more work than you can manage in your 9-5.

 Strangely we seem willing to go along with this.
 Many of us believe the extra work makes us dedicated and hard-working.
 We feel like team players who’ll go above and beyond the call of duty to get things done and achieve organisational goals.